Filmation: Peak era

+Final years

+In 1981, while Prescott left the company, Westinghouse Electric Corporation, through its Group W Productions division, acquired Filmation along with its purchase of TelePrompTer's cable and entertainment properties.

-Filmation's last production was the feature film Happily Ever After (a sequel to the story of Snow White), produced from 1986 to 1988, and released to theaters five years later in 1993.
+The last shows produced by Filmation were Ghostbusters and BraveStarr, and the company's last production was the feature film Happily Ever After (a sequel to the story of Snow White); this film was produced from 1986 to 1988, and was theatrically released in the United States five years later, in 1993.
 Also, at the time of the closing, two new animated series, Bugzburg (a spin-off of Pinocchio and the Emperor of the Night, concerning insect characters who had shown up in that movie) and Bravo (a spin-off of BraveStarr), were beginning production.

 In 1989, Westinghouse sold Filmation to Paravision International, an investment consortium led by the French cosmetics company L'Oréal.
 Before that sale was complete, Westinghouse shuttered the film studio on February 3, 1989, which left L'Oréal with only the Filmation library.
 This happened a day before the WARN Act went into effect requiring companies to give employees 60 days' notice before a mass layoff.